PMQ9/anchormotors_acc_project/test/single_veh_test/README.md

 ## How to Run Tests

 Running the MATLAB script ```run_all_single_test.m``` will iterate through all the models that define the single vehicle tests.
+ChatGPT wrote this script.
 Each test has a function defined that will print any errors in execution to the console.
 In most of the single vehicle tests, only the command acceleration is tested.
-We wamt to make sure that the ACC output acceleration is reasonable in the given situation.
+We want to make sure that the ACC output acceleration is reasonable in the given situation.

 ## Test Cases